-We would like to register our gratitude and thanks to the many people who contributed their time and energy towards this report.
-Tom Walker carried out interviews and provided editing support.
-Nisha Thompson carried out the bulk of interviews with support from Kara Kaminski-Killiany, and Mike Romig provided input and comments on final drafts of the report, which was written by Zara Rahman.
+This report was made possible thanks to many people who contributed their time and energy towards this report.
+Interviews were carried out by Nisha Thompson and Tom Walker, with assistance from Kara Kaminski-Killany.
+Zara Rahman wrote the main narrative, and editing support was provided by Alix Dunn.
 All of this work was financially made possible thanks to the support of the Oak Foundation.

+Our thanks also goes to the following people who we interviewed, spoke to, or otherwise drew inspiration from:

+Rick Bahague

+Wendy Betts

+Rory Byrne

+Indira Cornelio

+Alix Dunn

+Ishita Dutta

+Wael Eskandar

+Ahmad Gharbeia

+Kody Leonard

+Tom Longley

-Our thanks also goes to the following people who we interviewed, spoke to, or otherwise drew inspiration from: Rick Bahague Wendy Betts Rory Byrne Indira Cornelio Alix Dunn Ishita Dutta Wael Eskander Ahmad Gharbeia Kody Leonard Tom Longley Beatrice Martini Natasha Msonza Ludmila Polshikova Chinmayi S K Collin Sullivan Valeria Umaña Bert Verstappen Veronica Vidal Friedhelm Weinberg
+Beatrice Martini Natasha Msonza Ludmila Polshikova Chinmayi S K Collin Sullivan Valeria Umaña Bert Verstappen Veronica Vidal Friedhelm Weinberg